sberbank-ai-lab/LightAutoML/CONTRIBUTIG.md

 There are some rules, that docstrings should fit.

 1. LightAutoML uses [Google-style docstring formatting](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
-   Length of line inside docstring should be limited to 80 characters to fit into Jupyter documentation popups.
+   The length of the line inside docstring should be limited to 80 characters to fit into Jupyter documentation popups.

-2. Every non one-line docstring should have a paragraph at its end, regardless of where it will be used: in the documentation for a class, module, function, class method etc.
-   One-liners or descriptions, that have no special directives (Args, Warning, Note, etc.) may have no paragraph at its end.
+2. Every non-one-line docstring should have a paragraph at its end, regardless of where it will be used: in the documentation for a class, module, function, class method, etc. One-liners or descriptions, that have no special directives (Args, Warning, Note, etc.) may have no paragraph at its end.

 3. Once you added some module to LightAutoML, you should add some info about it at the beginning of the module.